NovatecConsulting/technologyconsulting-showcase-orderdomain/README.md

-# technologyconsulting-security-showcase-orderdomain-showcase
+# technologyconsulting-security-showcase-orderdomain
 orderdomain is a part of a showcase implementation which is running on a open liberty instance.
-It ist structured right now like this
+It is structured right now like this

 - **orderdomainParent** Parent maven module
   - **orderdomainDTO** - contains all classes used in the rest controllers
   - **orderdomainWAR** - contains the rest controllers and all EJB classes and entities
   - **orderdomainEAR** - contains the war module

-#### The project consists of the following packages
+#### The projects consists of the following packages

-- **de.novatec.showcase.orders.entity** - with all related order domain entities
+- **de.novatec.showcase.order.ejb.entity** - with all related order domain entities
-- **de.novatec.showcase.orders.session** - with the order domain EJB session beans
+- **de.novatec.showcase.order.ejb.session** - with the order domain EJB session beans
-- **de.novatec.showcase.Controller** - with corresponding REST controllers for Item, Customer and Order
+- **de.novatec.showcase.order.controller** - with corresponding REST controllers for Item, Customer and Order
+- **de.novatec.showcase.order.mapper** - with orika mapper fro dto/entity mapping

 #### build, run and stop orderdomain on an open liberty server
 - **build:** mvn clean install